 Drivers and car makers are poised to enter a new chapter in automotive safety, where advanced

-technology is used to intervene when safety becomes an issue - and what could be riskier that a drunk driver?
+technology is used to intervene when safety becomes an issue — and what could be riskier than a drunk driver?

 From next year, Volvo will install technology in new models to help detect if the driver is drunk.
 Cameras will look for pupil dilation while sensors in the steering wheel will assess the driver’s reactions.
 Other sensors will monitor the movements of the driver and the car.

 If necessary, the vehicle will slow, even park itself, before ringing customer services so an operative can speak to the driver and even take control of the vehicle.

 Interventionist technology of this kind is intended to reduce the number of people who are injured or killed because of drunk drivers.
 It also has the potential to reduce drink-driving arrests.

 More than a million arrests were made for DUI in the US in 2016 — that’s almost 10% of all arrests nationally in that year.
 The following year, more than 10,000 people lost their lives in drink driving incidents in the US, that’s around one every 48 minutes.
 In the US, the annual cost of drunk driving is an eye-watering US$44 billion.

 The picture is similar in the UK, where in 2016 around 9,000 people were injured in incidents where a driver was over the alcohol limit, with an estimated 230 people dying in drink-drive crashes.